 Step 1: Inspect the Fabric

 Before making any holes, it’s important to examine the type of fabric and its properties.
-Many fabrics are too delicate and fragile for crocheting along the edges without damaging them.
+Many fabrics are too delicate and fragile to crochet along the edges without damaging them.
 Depending on the yarn used for crochet edging, select a heavy-duty needle that will fit through it.
 This will help to create a neat and even finished look.
+You also want to make sure the fabric is clean and free of any stains or creases that can affect your markings.

 Step 2: Create the Holes